IoTone/libMQTTSpecs/README.md

 In progress.
 Web stockets must be integrated and then testing.

+Currently this crashes.
+Lot of vibe coding here.
+I will ditch the first effort in favor of a different approach that starts with something written in typescript to start with, or use the ts.d bindings added.
+The complication with the use of JS/TS in the Lens environment is a challenge in terms of getting your head around the development of libraries.

 ## Testing

 There is an example project provided.
 It will just ping the test.mosquitto.org when the button toggle is hit.